bignimbus/extended-javascript-console/README.md

 <hr>

 ###Tests###
+`grunt jasmine` will run the tests in the command line.
 Jasmine unit tests are in the `tests` directory.
 <hr>

 ###Contribute###